Slow-Roasted Celery

 Method:

 1. Preheat oven to 400°.
-Using a large bowl, toss vegetables in oil and spices to coat evenly.
-Place potatoes, peppers, onion, and rosemary in a baking dish large enough for vegetables to spread out into a single layer.
+Place potatoes, carrots, turnips and onions in a baking dish large enough for vegetables to spread out into a single layer.
 (Don’t crowd, or the vegetables won’t have a chance to crisp and brown.
 If necessary, divide the vegetables onto two baking sheets.)
+Add oil and spices and toss evenly to coat.

 2. Roast in the oven for 30 minutes, stirring once or two during roasting, until potatoes are pierced easily with a fork.
 Remove from the oven, drizzle with about a teaspoon of olive oil and garnish with the fresh parsley.